TadiT7/treble_experimentations_wiki/Huawei-Y6-(2018).md

 > Otherwise, it works.
 Phone calls loud and clear.

 * GPS
-> **Working partially.** It sees satellites, but is not able to lock on any of them.
+> **Mostly works.** It sees satellites and is able to determine precise location, but is not able to lock on any of them.

 * Mobile Tethering/Hotspot
 > Works.
 USB Tethering not tested.